SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Framework/index.rst

   import spinal.core._
   import spinal.lib.misc.pipeline._

-  class PipelineExample extends Component{
+  class PipelineExample extends Component {
-    // Lets define a few inputs/outputs
+    // Lets define a few inputs/outputs.
     val a,b = in UInt(8 bits)
     val result = out(UInt(16 bits))

     // Lets create the pipelining tool.
     val pip = new StagePipeline

-    // Lets insert a and b into the pipeline at stage 0 val A = pip(0).insert(a)
+    // Lets insert a and b into the pipeline at stage 0. val A = pip(0).insert(a)
     val B = pip(0).insert(b)

-    // Lets insert the sum of A and B into the stage 1 of our pipeline val SUM = pip(1).insert(pip(1)(A) + pip(1)(B))
+    // Lets insert the sum of A and B into the stage 1 of our pipeline. val SUM = pip(1).insert(pip(1)(A) + pip(1)(B))

     // Clearly, i don't want to say pip(x)(y) on every pipelined thing.
-    // So instead we can create a pip.Area(x) which will provide a scope which work in stage "x" val onSquare = new pip.Area(2){
+    // So instead we can create a pip.Area(x) which will provide a scope which
+    // work in stage "x".
+    val onSquare = new pip.Area(2) {
       val VALUE = insert(SUM * SUM)
     }

-    // Lets assign our output result from stage 3 result := pip(3)(onSquare.VALUE)
+    // Lets assign our output result from stage 3. result := pip(3)(onSquare.VALUE)

-    // Now that everything is specified, we can build the pipeline pip.build()
+    // Now that everything is specified, we can build the pipeline. pip.build()
   }

-  object PipelineExampleGen extends App{
+  object PipelineExampleGen extends App {
     SpinalVerilog(new PipelineExample)
   }